 When a lane ends on the right, in Los Angeles, everybody must get as far ahead until almost driving on the shoulder, or drive on the shoulder for a distance.
 In other places, when a lane is ending, people merge in smoothly, without any problems.

 When you buy a new car, I think an important fact that should be advertised on the window sticker is the 0 to 60 acceleration times.
 With half the distance on freeway on-ramps taken up with red lights, rapid acceleration to get up to speed is essential.

 Be careful driving in the far right lane in Los Angeles…if a car is coming up an on-ramp, he will always speed up and pull directly in front of you, with inches to spare!
 Road rage is often started this way.
 When this happens, I just count to 5 and calm down.
-I do have an advantage that I use in Los Angeles traffic…I just crank up the fabulous stereo in my Element and enjoy my tunes.
+I do have an advantage that I use in Los Angeles traffic…I just crank up the fabulous stereo in my Pilot and enjoy my tunes.
 It’s funny how Brian Adams seems to have a calming effect on me.

 In Los Angeles, the roads are always under construction somewhere, so lane diversions are a way of life.
 I do have to hand it to CalTrans though.
 They really try to open lanes as soon as they can.

 When an accident happens in Los Angeles, it seems that everybody on the freeway has to stop and look at someone elses misfortune.
 It’s like they want to see blood.
 I thought that was just in racing!
 CalTrans is helping, though.
 Recently I have noticed an improvement in the construction of the center dividers.
 They are making them about one to two feet higher.
 This seems to cut down on the looky-loo traffic slowing down the flow of traffic on the freeways.

 USE YOUR TURN SIGNALS!!!
 Let me know where you are going!
 Show me a signal and the road is yours!